John-Qu/John-Qu.github.io/_posts/2017-09-06-MIT6001x-W1-Python-Basics-V1-Introduction.md

 ---
 layout: post
-title:  "MIT6001x W1 Python Basics"
+title:  "Notes of MIT6001x W1 Python Basics V1 Introduction"
 date:   2017-09-06 11:45:45 +0800
 categories: notes
 ---

-This is note of MIT6001x week 1: Python Basics.

-## Overview of course

-> * learn computational modes of thinking
-> * Master the art of computational problem solving
-> * Make computers do what you want them to do
+This is note of MIT6001x week 1: Python Basics.MIT6001x W1 Python Basics Video No.1 Introduction.
+The transcription is divided by meanings, and words unfamiliar for me are made Italia.
+I would like to type the content in video slides here, because I have found the intend that I don't read and understand them seriously.

 ## Exercise 1